vviikk/vviikk.github.io/pages/INDEX.md

 ##### **888Holdings, Dublin** | _Ireland_

-Currently delivering, ahead of time, two web applications weilding React 16.8+, Redux, Hooks, Styled-components and newer concepts in front-end development.
+Delivered, ahead of time, two web applications weilding React 16.8+, Redux, Hooks, Styled-components and newer concepts in front-end development.

 > That should become a hook!